 The Fed was created in 1913 following a financial crisis as a way to help keep the economy healthy.
 It’s made up of 12 Federal Reserve banks – each overseeing different parts of the country – and managed by a board of governors.
 At the helm is the Fed chair.
-Oh hey, Jerome Powell.
+President Joe Biden recently nominated Jerome Powell for a second term and tapped Lael Brainard — who has been outspoken on issues like banking regulations, climate change, race-based economic disparities, and digital currencies — for vice chair.
 (A former Fed boss you might recognize: current Treasury Sec Janet Yellen, the first woman to serve in the role.)

 There’s also the Federal Open Market Committee (FOMC), a group of policymakers who meet eight times a year to talk about monetary policies and their predictions for where the economy's headed.

 It manages the nation's monetary policy, which means regulating the money supply and long-term interest rates (more on that below).
 Not to be confused with fiscal policy – including setting tax codes and gov spending plans – which is handled by the executive and legislative branches.
 Those powers combined aim to maintain financial stability in the US, with the specific goals of getting to a high level of employment and price stability.
 The Fed also supervises and regulates banks to ensure the financial system and consumers’ (aka your) rights are protected.